WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

   Another point about UTF-8 is that there are actually three relevant ways to look at strings from Rust's perspective: as bytes (how computers ultimately store this data), scalar values (what Rust's char type is), and grapheme clusters (the closest thing to what we would call letters).

-  If we look at the Hindi word “नमस्ते” written in the Devanagari script, it is stored as a vector of u8 values that looks like this:
+  If we look at the Hindi word "नमस्ते" written in the Devanagari script, it is stored as a vector of u8 values that looks like this:

   ```text
   [224, 164, 168, 224, 164, 174, 224, 164, 184, 224, 165, 141, 224, 164, 164, 224, 165, 135]